ForestryMC/ForestryMC/README.md

 ### Building

-The API and localization files reside in their own repository.
+The localization files reside in their own repository.
 It is pulled in automatically.

 You may want to adjust the "./gradle.properties" file to set your mc account as needed.